lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Reading seminar: The Cobordism Hypothesis**

   [Branko Juran](https://brankoj.gitlab.io/), [Christian Kremer](https://sites.google.com/view/christian-kremer-math), and I will run a reading seminar on the cobordism hypothesis following Lurie's exposition.
-The syllabus will appear soon.
+The syllabus can be found [here](./cobordism_syllabus.pdf).

 ***Wise 25/26, Bonn***